code-chendl/HFIR/README.md

 # Citation
-If you find this code useful for your research, please consider citing:
+If you find this code or data useful for your research, please consider citing:

 ```